-What Is the Sons of the Revolution Society?
+Sons of the Revolution Society Explained

 The Sons of the Revolution was founded over a hundred years after the American War of Independence in 1876.
 It is a fraternal organization and was formed by members of the Society of Cincinnati.

 Through their goal they wanted to promote both knowledge and appreciation for the achievement of the Revolutionary War in gaining independence.

 Their headquarters are based in the state of Virginia. in the city of Williamsburg.
 Today the Sons of the Revolution are spread over the United States in 28 societies.
-They also have societies within Europe as well, and in Mexico too.

 Notable members include past Presidents of the United States, such as George W Bush, George H W Bush, Gerald Ford and Dwight D Eisenhower.

 What is the General Society?

 A General Society was later formed on April 19th 1880, (the anniversary of the start of the war).
 Their goal was to have national unity across the societies within the United States.

 The society’s biggest celebration is called Let Freedom Ring and is celebrated on quite understandably the day of American Independence, July 4th.

 Their goal as stated at the beginning of this post is to educate people of the significance of this date in American history

-Activities performed throughout the year include:
+Activities performed during the year:

-- Triennial general meetings,
+- Triennial General Meetings,

-- Citizen awards,
+- Citizen Awards,

-- Military awards,
+- Military Awards,

-- Let Freedom Ring celebrations,
+- Let Freedom Ring Celebrations,

-- Evacuation Day observances, and
+- Evacuation Day Observances, and

 What can I get from the society?

 The society is open to any male who is at least eighteen years of age and who is a descendant of anyone who fought in the Revolutionary War.

 Members can attend any of the gatherings and the Let Freedom Ring celebrations, and can also receive these publications.

 The society also offers commemorative jewellery such as cuff links, neck ribbons, chest ribbons, and tie tacks as well.

 What Can You Do?

 There is nothing better than actually participating in promoting this era in American heritage.
-By doing any of the activities that the society suggests you will not only get a better understanding of your ancestors’ lives.
+By doing any of the activities that the society suggests you will get a better understanding of your ancestors’ lives.